peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  * <i>places</i>: The parameter <i>places</i>
 is a 32-bit signed integer.

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
-If `HasFlags ` of the context is true, will also store the flags resulting from the peration (the flags are in addition to the pre-existing flags).
-Can be ull.
+If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.

 <b>Return Value:</b>